saveeo/dotfiles/README.md

-#### Info
+# Info
 ----------

-This is just general collections of things I do in free time.
+Collection of all dotfiles.